IMF's Lagarde to be questioned in French misconduct case: lawyer

-PARIS (Reuters) - International Monetary Fund (IMF) chief Christine Lagarde will be questioned by a French magistrate in May over an arbitration payment made to a supporter of former President Nicolas Sarkozy, Lagarde said on Thursday.
+PARIS (Reuters) - International Monetary Fund chief Christine Lagarde will be questioned by a French magistrate in May over an arbitration payment made to a wealthy supporter of former President Nicolas Sarkozy, her lawyer said on Thursday.

-Lagarde, who formerly was France’s finance minister, said there was “nothing new under the sun” and she was ready to be heard in the case involving businessman and former Socialist minister Bernard Tapie.

-“A date has been set.
-It will be at the end of May and I’ll be very happy to travel for a couple of days to Paris, but it’s not going to change my focus, my attention and my enthusiasm for doing the work that I do,” she said at a news conference in Washington.

-Lagarde’s predecessor at the IMF, the French Socialist politician Dominique Strauss-Kahn, resigned in 2011 over sex assault charges that were later dropped.
+“I confirm that it’s at the end of May,” Repiquet told Reuters, asked about Mediapart’s report that the hearing would be on May 23.

-It is the first time Lagarde has been called in for questioning in an investigation launched in 2011 which could become uncomfortable for her and the IMF if she is placed under formal investigation.
+It is the first time Lagarde has been called in for questioning in an investigation launched in 2011 which could become uncomfortable for her and the International Monetary Fund if she is placed under formal investigation.

 Lagarde has denied she did anything wrong when she ended a long-running court battle between the state and Tapie by agreeing to arbitration to settle the dispute.

-But a court that specializes in cases involving ministers is targeting her in an investigation for complicity in misusing public funds when, as finance minister, she overruled objections from advisers to go ahead with the arbitration.
+But a court specialized in cases involving ministers suspects her of complicity in misusing public funds when, as finance minister, she overruled objections from advisers to go ahead with the arbitration.

-Lagarde, who has never benefitted personally from the affair, could be placed under formal investigation after the hearing, her lawyer said.
+Lagarde, who has been designated as a suspect despite never profiting personally from the affair, could be placed under formal investigation after the hearing, her lawyer said.

 A formal investigation would be more serious than Lagarde’s current status.
-Another outcome is her designation as an “assisted witness”, an intermediary status.
+Another outcome is her designation as an “assisted witness”, an intermediary status meaning Lagarde would speak to magistrates with a lawyer but would not be detained.

 Repiquet said her summons was routine.